leonharvey/AutoTradeEA_mt4/README.md

 -Adding popular strategies such as using RSI, Elliot Waves, Support & Resistance, Popular Trend Inverse etc.

--Goal.
+Goal.
-To create a reliable auto trading Expert Advisor with majority(60% and above) of winning trades.
+-To create a reliable auto trading Expert Advisor with majority(60% and above) of winning trades.